College Counseling Staff

 Kate joined the Nobles faculty in 1998 and the College Counseling Office in 2000.
 In addition to the work that she does in the college office, Kate is Nobles’ Site Director for Global Online Academy, the Assistant Director of Residential Life, an English teacher, and an advisor.
 Previously, Kate served as Director of College Counseling and Dean of Students.
 She has also worked in admissions and served as Class I Dean.
 A member of the National Association for College Admission Counseling (NACAC) and the Boston Independent School College Counseling Association (BISCCA), Kate earned her MA in Educational Studies from Tufts University, attended the Harvard Institute for College Admission, and was selected to study as a Fellow at Columbia University's Klingenstein Summer Institute.

 Meghan Hamilton, College Counselor

 Meghan has been at Nobles since 2005.
-In addition to her work as a college counselor, Meghan is a Class I Dean, teaches history, serves on the upper school admissions committee, and is the head coach of girls' varsity lacrosse.
+In addition to her work as a college counselor, Meghan is a Class I Dean, history teacher, and serves on the upper school admissions committee.
 Meghan is a graduate of Harvard's Summer Institute on College Admissions and The New England Association for College Admission Counseling's Summer Institute.
 Additionally, she has studied as a Summer Fellow at Columbia University's Klingenstein Institute.
 Meghan is also a member of the National Association for College Admission Counseling (NACAC) and the Boston Independent School College Counselors Association (BISCCA).

 Tom Resor, College Counselor